 Getting help with the cleaning will take a major job off your moving house checklist.

-For help with both cleaning and whipping the garden into shape, VIP covers the larger centres.
+For help with both cleaning and whipping the garden into shape, check out the Wise Up Directory.

 Two weeks before moving day